Disappearance of Kenny Veach: Third hike and vanishing

 Despite increasing concerns and warnings from others, Veach announced plans for a third trip to find the "M cave" after his unsuccessful second trip, this time armed with a gun.
 On November 10, 2014, Veach is speculated to have set out on his third hike, bringing with him his truck, a cellphone and other supplies necessary for his journey.
 Veach informed his girlfriend of his plans, but he did not give specific details about the location.
 This would be the last time anyone saw or heard from him.

 Several days after Veach failed to return, his girlfriend reported him missing.

 The "M Cave"

 The area where this cave was located is considered to be a remote and challenging area, notorious for its isolation.
 The landscape is dotted with old mine shafts, some of which had reportedly been used by the military for chemical disposal.
-The area was difficult to access, requiring Veach hike around 10 hours in order to reach the vicinity of the M Cave and return to his car.
+The area was difficult to access, requiring Veach to hike around 10 hours in order to reach the vicinity of the M Cave and return to his car.
 The region also had a reputation for being dangerous, with reports of drug activity and even being a dumping ground for murder victims.